alchemyplatform/alchemy-sdk-js/README.md

 - `updateWebhook()`: Update an existing webhook's active status or tracked addresses and NFT filters.
 - `deleteWebhook()`: Delete the provided webhook.

+## Alchemy Debug

+Methods on the `DebugNamespace` can be accessed via `alchemy.debug`.
+These methods are used for inspecting and debugging transactions.

+Methods include:

+- `traceCall()`: Run an `eth_call` with the context of the provided block execution using the final state of the parent block as the base.
+- `traceTransaction()`: Run the transaction in the exact same manner as it was executed on the network.
+It will replay any transaction that may have been executed prior to this one before it and will then attempt to execute the transaction that corresponds to the given hash.
+- `traceBlock()`: Replay a block that has already been mined.

 ## Documentation

 The SDK is documented via `tsdoc` comments in the source code.
 The generated types and documentation are included when